 Out of nowhere, a guy across the street broke out into a complete rage, and then started screaming.
 He was arguing with nobody and kicking and hitting a street sign.
 My feelings towards Nimbin changed very rapidly.

-I wanted to get the f*** out of there!
+I had enjoyed my brief visit, but now I wanted to get the f*** out of there!

 Is Weed Legal In Nimbin?